Beauty salon insurance

 Beauty salon insurance FAQs

 This depends on the level and types of cover you choose for your business, as well as the location of your salon.
-As an example, 30% of beauty salon owners paid £17.62 a month or less for their Superscript business insurance between April and June 2022.
+As an example, 10% of beauty salon businesses paid £17.62 a month or less for their insurance between January and March 2023.

 We don’t ask for this information when you purchase insurance with us, but we recommend keeping your qualifications or licence to operate to hand in case they relate to a claim you’re making.